venajustin/CS157A-Student-Management-System/README.md

         />
     </Context>
     ```
-8. In the visual studio code console run `./mvnw clean compile install`
+8. From a console in the root of this repo, run the following `./mvnw clean compile install` which will compile the project with maven.
-9. Under the `SERVERS` tab, the Community Server Connector can be set up.
+9. Under the `SERVERS` tab of visual studio ( located in the bottom left ), the Community Server Connector can be set up.
     1. Right click `Community Server Connector` and select `Create New Server...`
    2. Choose `No, use server on disk`
    3. Navigate to the location of your Apache Tomcat installation